simta1/wayland-bongocat/README.md

 - **Static Analysis** - Comprehensive compiler warnings enabled

 ### Contributing
-This is a production-ready codebase following industry best practices.
+This is a codebase following industry best practices.
 The modular architecture makes it easy to extend with new features or adapt for different use cases.

 ## 📄 License